 It’s not often that the exterior design of a cake dictates the inside, at least not for me.
 Usually I come up with a flavour combination I think would be good, and then stress about the decorating on the day of.
 This time though, I had to figure out what would be inside this Valentine’s day themed cake.

 I tossed around a few ideas with Ryan, and ultimately decided on a pretty Pink Velvet Cake.

 Pink Velvet is nothing more than a name here.
 I just thought it would be a fun play on red velvet cake.
 It doesn’t have the traditional elements of a red velvet cake though — no cocoa powder or vinegar.
 If this upsets you, I’m sorry!

-I colored the cake layers using pink color gel and for a bit more color and flavour, I added some raspberry jam between the layers.
+I colored the cake layers using pink color gel and for a bit more color and flavour I added some raspberry jam between the layers.
 You could use any flavour you like, or just leave this out.